- Surrendering an Animal

-Santa Cruz County Animal Shelter handles all lost pets within Santa Cruz County except the city of Capitola.
+Santa Cruz County Animal Shelter handles all lost pets within Santa Cruz County.

 If you have found a lost pet within Santa Cruz County, bring it to the Santa Cruz Animal Shelter.
 We will attempt to locate the owner and reunite the pet with its family.
 If an animal is wearing identification or a microchip is found during scanning, attempts will be made immediately to contact owners.

 Santa Cruz County Animal Shelter receives nearly seven thousand animals each year.
 One person's description of a German Shepherd mix is going to vary greatly from another's.
 We do not want to risk misidentifying your pet!
 It is an owner's responsibility to come into the shelter to look for a lost pet.
 The front desk staff and dispatchers cannot advise you whether your pet is or is not at our shelter.
 All animals are held for four days before being evaluated for adoption.